Carrot and Ginger Soup with Coconut Milk Recipe

 Step-By-Step Instructions

-You donโt need much effort to make carrot and ginger soup at home.
-Sautรฉ the onion and garlic, add the carrots and broth, and puree once tender.
-A splash of coconut milk at the end makes it creamy and rich, perfect for serving with a little something crunchy on top.
+You don’t need much effort to make carrot and ginger soup at home.
+Sauté the onion and garlic, add the carrots and broth, and puree once tender.
+A splash of coconut milk at the end makes it creamy and rich.

 Step 1: Cook the aromatics